rei/rei-cedar-docs/docs/patterns/alerts/README.md

 ---

 <cdr-doc-table-of-contents-shell parentSelector='h2' childSelector='h3'>

-* Response to change > System updates
-* Response to change > User Input: requires time sensitive interaction
+## Overview

-Alerts are critical responses to changes that have happened after page load.
+Alerts are a critical response to changes that have happened after page load.
 Their job is to keep our users informed of important system or time-sensitive changes.

-Before using an alert make sure your answer to the following questions are all "yes" Make sure the information you are presenting in an alert warrants taking away your user’s attention from what they are doing (i.e. for errors, warnings, and validations)
+Like notifications, alerts are messages that occur after some external thing has happened, they are not provided as part of a pages content.

+Unlike notifications, alerts use the `role="alert"` markup and are intended to interrupt a user from their current flow.
+For example, when `role=”alert”` is applied to a banner message the browsers user agent will trigger a system alert event if the operating system allows.
+This event will ensure that, even if the user is on a different browser window they will be interrupted and notified that something has happened on the page.
+Because of their intrusive nature, alerts must be used sparingly and only in situations where the user's immediate attention is required.
+Dynamic messages that are less urgent should use one of the appropriate notification types, such as [persi]()`aria-live="polite"`.

+These messages are provided to the user when:
+-  The application has made updates
+-  There are application failures
+  - such as a lost connection to the server, local changes will not be saved
+-  The user is required to provide time sensitive interactions
+-  The user is presented with a required option that is page blocking

+While not invalid, using an alert, rather than a status notification within form field validation my cause confusion to some users of assisted technology.
+This is because it may read over the current or next form field label.

+It may be helpful however to user role alert to represent a validation summary which would populate after a user attempts to submit the form.

+### Use when
+-  Use `role=”alert”` for non-dismissible alert messages
+-  Use `role=”alertdialog”` for dismissible alert messages

 ## System alerts
 these short messages appear due to critical issues that have effected the user session or application.